Yashgit1893/ASIC-Design-Class/README.md

 # TL Verilog to Verilog, simulation using a testbench and comparing GTK and Makerchip Output

-The RISC-V processor was designed using TL-Verilog in the Makerchip IDE, a platform for digital circuit design.
-To implement it on an FPGA, the design was converted to standard Verilog using the Sandpiper-SaaS compiler.
-Pre-synthesis simulations were then conducted using the GTKWave simulator to verify the design's functionality before final synthesis and implementation on the FPGA.
+The RISC-V processor was initially designed using TL-Verilog in the Makerchip IDE, a platform tailored for digital circuit design and simulation.
+To implement it on an FPGA, the design was converted to standard Verilog using the Sandpiper-SaaS compiler, which is known for its efficient translation capabilities.
+Pre-synthesis simulations were subsequently conducted using the GTKWave simulator to thoroughly verify the design's functionality before final synthesis and implementation on the FPGA.

 Step by step commands :